jigoshop/jigoshop/readme.txt

 * <a href="http://jigoshop.com/extensions/sagepay-form/" title="SagePay Form payment gateway extension of Jigoshop">SagePay Form</a> - SagePay Form payment gateway.
 * <a href="http://jigoshop.com/extensions/jigoshop-html-email/" title="Jigoshop HTML Emails">Jigoshop HTML Emails</a> - Give your Jigoshop emails a makeover
+* <a href="http://jigoshop.com/extensions/jigoshop-meta-tags/" title="Simple SEO Meta Tags">Simple SEO Meta Tags</a> - Add meta data to your individual product pages
+* <a href="http://jigoshop.com/extensions/table-rate-shipping/" title="Table Rate Shippin">Table Rate Shipping</a> - Define separate shipping rates for regions based on either price, weight or the number of items in a cart
+* <a href="http://jigoshop.com/extensions/jigoshop-up-sell-cross-sell/" title="Up-sell and Cross-sells">Up-sells &amp; Cross-sells</a> - Maximise your stores potential and increase average shopping cart totals by up-selling and cross-selling your products

 = Minimum Requirements =